 A word on drought

-While the Bay Area and northern coastal California are no longer under drought status, many other parts of the state, and an estimated 32 million residents, are.
+While San Jose and northern coastal California areas are not currently under drought status, many other parts of the state, and an estimated 32 million residents, are.
 And, let’s face it, the days of wasting water are over.
 If you haven’t yet, use today’s spring equinox as a turning point in how you look at water.
 Turn off faucets.
 Inspect irrigation systems.
 Use a bucket to collect shower water as it heats up.
 Install drought resistant native plants.
 Stuff like that.

 For the next three months, each day is going to give you just a little more daylight ~ what will you do with yours?